 In our arms.

 Reminding us that even the mightiest hunter is also the hunted.

 But he lived.
 O boy, did he live!
 For 10 years, with complete abandon, Félix freight-trained his way through life, through fields and forests, doors and windows.

 I lost count of the miles he covered.

 Spring and summer in the water, autumn in the fields, and winter on the frozen river, pulling a sled single-handedly.

 But more than anything, Félix did what he was put on this earth to do.
 He pointed.

 He pointed game that we should bring to the table, while pointing out our less-than-steady aim.

-He made it a point to prove to us that he faster, stronger, and I must admit, smarter than us.
+He made it a point to prove to us that he was faster, stronger, and in many ways, smarter than us.